lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 you know that whatever you receive is the best for you, even when it does not feel that way.
-When something unexpected comes across after a prayer, I would try to regard it as a gift in unexpected wrapper, and try to understand what God is telling me through it: it could be that I have not been ready for it, and that it could bring harm to me or my souls to have at that moment, or maybe He's preparing something even greater for me.
+When something unexpected comes across after a prayer, I would try to regard it as a gift in unexpected wrapper, and try to understand what God is telling me through it.
+It could be that I am asking for something that I am not ready for, and that it could bring harm to me or my souls at that moment, or maybe He's preparing something even greater for me.
 Praying is not meant to change God, but rather ourselves, it's "*the raising of the mind and heart to God*" (St. John Damascene, De fide orth.
 3,24).
 Through prayers we get closer to God, to understand